-This year, Emma is jumping out of a plane (for charity, of course) so has conquered her fears of flying and taken it to the next level.
-She has been hypnotised, not just to remove the fear but to actually make her look forward to it, and she couldn’t be more excited.
+This year, Emma jumped out of a plane (for charity, of course) so has conquered her fears of flying and taken it to the next level.
+She has been hypnotised, not just to remove the fear but it actually make her look forward to it, and she couldn’t have been more excited.
 This all happened thanks to Shelley Evett who roped Emma in to raise money for the Alzheimer’s Society, in order to overcome her own fears.
-There are a group of scootergirls, including Mel Carey and Sam Young, doing it on 5th August near Honiton in Devon at a tiny airfield.
+There are a group of scootergirls, including Mel Carey and Sam Young, who did it on 5th August near Honiton in Devon at a tiny airfield.

 Emma was determined to cure Shelley’s phobia of flying and, as this Facebook post shows, has used her NLP skills to achieve that for her.